Sanskrit: जानु शीर्षासन; Janu – Knee, Sirsa – Head, Asana – Pose; Pronounced As – JAH-new shear-SHAHS-anna

 - Remember that if you stretch too far, it will tend to round the spine and, in turn, lead to injury.

-- Hold the pose and breathe deep and slow.
+- Hold the pose and breath deep and slow.
 As you breathe, feel the breath filling the groin, the back of your left leg, and the entire area of your back.

 - Inhale and release the pose.
 Let the muscles in your abdomen contract.
 Then, lift your torso.
 Stretch out your right leg.
 Relax for a few seconds.
 Repeat the asana with the right leg stretched out.